kellenschmidt/05-coders-choice/README.md

 1. Are my frontend and backend seperated properly?
 Are they interacting in the way that you would hope?
 2. How do I install bootstrap and sass as npm dependencies (see explanation of problem below)
+3. General thoughts about implementation approach
+4. Advice as I progress with the project this next week

 ## Problem with Bootstrap and Sass